amir3x0/amir3x0/README.md

 # Hi there 👋, I’m Amir Mishayev

 💻 **Currently working on:**
-A real-time call translation app for my BSc capstone project — combining speech recognition, machine translation, and cloned voice output.
+A real-time call translation app for my BSc capstone project, combining speech recognition, machine translation, and cloned voice output.
 Target: under 2 seconds latency, natural flow, multi-speaker support.

 📚 **Currently enhancing my skills on:**
 Databases, networking & APIs as part of my personal "ladder" plan to master distributed systems, security, and AI-native engineering.

 🤝 **Looking to collaborate on:**
-Challenging projects — from AI-driven applications to immersive Unity games.
+Challenging projects, from AI-driven applications to immersive Unity games.
 I am especially interested in building smart, scalable systems and interactive multiplayer experiences.

 ---

 ### ⚡ About me
 🖥 Final-year Software Engineering student at OrT Braude, based in Israel. 🚀 Currently diving into AWS, Flutter, and Japanese on Udemy.
-🏋️‍♂️ Certified fitness trainer — I like building both apps and muscle. ❤️ Happily married to Paulina, spending downtime with her and our two cats.
+🏋️‍♂️ Certified fitness trainer, I like building both apps and muscle. ❤️ love spending downtime with my wife, Paulina, and our cats,

 ---